shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 collaborators: Dillon Zhang
 description: An immersive space-themed escape room over Zoom video call

-I created Zooming Away with my friend Dillon Zhang as our final project for an MIT theatre class: 21M.737 Interactive Design and Projection for Live Performance.
+I created Zooming Away with my friend Dillon Zhang in May 2020.
+It was our final project for an MIT theatre class: 21M.737 Interactive Design and Projection for Live Performance.

 ## The Idea